Norway during the Great Northern War: The 1717 Norwegian Hiatus

 Even with his defeat, Charles still planned to redeem himself by a Norwegian invasion.
 1717 became a year of rebuilding for both sides.
 Action was limited to unsuccessful attacks by Commodore Tordenskjold's squadron on Gothenburg and Strömstad.
 As a result of the failures, Commodore Tordenskjold was relieved of Command of the North Sea fleet.

 The 1718 Campaign in Norway

 Commodore Tordenskjold was reassigned to the Baltic Fleet, in command of the 64-gun ship of the line, Ebenezer.
 The North Sea fleet under Rear Admiral Andreas Rosenpalm pursued an unaggressive patrol strategy along the Bohuslän coast.
 With the Danish fleet diverted to the Baltic and the lightening of patrols from the North Sea fleet, throughout the summer of 1718, steady streams of supplies were carried up through the Bohuslän skerries and to the Norwegian border.
 Armaments emphasized the heavy guns, ammunition and supplies that would be necessary to take the strong border fortresses at Fredriksten in Fredrikshald.
-In the Autumn of 1718 Charles again attacked Norway.
+In the Autumn of 1718 Charles again invaded Norway with an army of 36,000 men.
 He was killed while inspecting the front trenches of the siege-works against Fredriksten.
 This precipitated an immediate retreat of his war-weary forces back to Sweden, effectively terminating the Norwegian campaigns.